List of Kuruluş: Osman characters: Kumral Abdal

-Kumral Abdal (Emin Gürsoy; starring seasons 2–4) is a follower of Şeyh Edebali and flag bearer of Ertuğrul Gazi.
+Kumral Abdal (Emin Gürsoy; starring in seasons 2–4) is a follower of Şeyh Edebali and flag bearer of Ertuğrul Gazi.
 He devotes himself to spreading Islam and fighting infidels.
+He is also a very good healer.
+He becomes a mentor to Cerkutay after Bamsi's death.
+He is good friends with Osman's kid's and often tells them many stories.
+Does not appear in Season 5.
 Based on Kumral Abdal, one of Sheikh Edebali's dervishes.